-Learning and development plans, and practice guides for early childhood educators working with children from birth to eight years.
+These Victorian Early Years Learning and Development Framework (VEYLDF) resources support early childhood educators working with children from birth to eight years.

-This literature review documents the research that underpins and defines learning for children from birth to eight years, and outlines children’s trajectory as confident and involved learners.
-The resource aims to equip early childhood professionals with the knowledge to identify and assess children’s progress towards the VEYLDF Outcome: 'Children are confident and involved learners'.
+Assessment of Children as Confident and Involved Learners in Early Childhood and Care documents the research that underpins and defines learning for children from birth to eight years, and outlines children’s trajectory as confident and involved learners.
+It aims to equip early childhood professionals with the knowledge to identify and assess children’s progress towards the VEYLDF Outcome: 'Children are confident and involved learners'.

 Assessment of Children as Confident and Involved Learners in Early Childhood Education and Care: Literature Review (pdf - 848.47kb)